The Beginners Guide to Waste Reduction

 6. learn how to make things yourself:

 Most toiletries, makeup, and processed food items are packaged in plastic.
-You can greatly reduce this kind of waste by learning how to make things yourself.
+So one of my favorite zero waste ideas is to make items yourself.
+It’s great for waste reduction, and it feels good to make your own items.

 7. get involved with your community: